Alentejo Cork Route

 Detailed Route Guide

-The Alentejo region covers roughly a third of Portugal and contains almost nothing — and that is precisely its magnificence.
-The route from Évora to Monsaraz crosses an ancient agricultural landscape of vast horizons and deep silence that stands in absolute contrast to coastal Portugal.
-Cork oak and olive trees punctuate rolling plains of golden wheat and red earth, their gnarled shapes silhouetted against enormous skies.
-The pace of life here is geological: Évora, the magnificent walled Roman city that anchors the western end of the route, has been continuously inhabited since the first century BC.
-Its Temple of Diana, a remarkably preserved Roman temple in the city centre, stands as a reminder that this region was the breadbasket of the Roman Empire.
-The UNESCO-listed old city is a labyrinth of whitewashed lanes, baroque churches, and medieval towers that rewards an entire afternoon of unhurried wandering.
+The Alentejo covers roughly a third of Portugal and contains almost nothing — and that emptiness is its magnificence.
+The drive from Évora to Monsaraz crosses an ancient agricultural landscape of vast horizons and deep silence, in absolute contrast to coastal Portugal.
+Cork oak and olive trees punctuate rolling plains of golden wheat and red earth under enormous skies. Évora, the walled city anchoring the western end, has been inhabited since the first century BC.
+Its Roman temple (often called the Temple of Diana) stands in the centre as a reminder that this region fed the empire.
+The UNESCO old city — whitewashed lanes, baroque churches, medieval towers — rewards an unhurried afternoon on foot.

-Before leaving the Évora area, a short detour south-west leads to the Cromeleque dos Almendres, one of the most important megalithic monuments in all of Europe.
-Nearly a hundred standing stones, arranged in two concentric ovals on a hilltop amid cork oaks, date from around 6,000 BC — predating Stonehenge by more than three thousand years.
-Remarkably few tourists find their way here, and the site has a profound stillness; arriving at dawn when morning mist lies between the stones, the effect is overwhelming.
-The landscape between the stone circle and Monsaraz is quintessential Alentejo: broad fields dotted with isolated farmsteads (montes), sunflowers turning toward an immense sky, and the occasional white village on a low hill.
-Alqueva — Europe's largest artificial lake, created by damming the Guadiana River in 2002 — fills a vast basin near the route's eastern end, its blue waters appearing improbably in the dry Alentejo landscape.
+A short south-west detour leads to the Cromeleque dos Almendres, one of Europe's most important megalithic monuments.
+Nearly a hundred standing stones in two concentric ovals on a cork-oak hilltop date from around 6000 BC — millennia before Stonehenge.
+Few tourists find it; at dawn with mist between the stones the stillness is overwhelming.
+Between the circle and Monsaraz the landscape is pure Alentejo: broad fields, isolated montes, sunflowers under immense sky, white villages on low hills.
+Alqueva — Europe's largest artificial lake by surface area, created by damming the Guadiana in 2002 — fills a vast basin near the eastern end, blue water appearing almost improbably in the dry plains.

 Frequently Asked Questions